How ICS2 works

 The following is a high-level overview of how ICS2 works:

-1. The sender provides detailed information about the shipment (air cargo and mail), themselves, and the recipient before sending it to the carrier or postal operator.
+- The sender must provide detailed information about the contents of the shipment, as well as information about themselves and the recipient, before handing it to the carrier or postal operator.

 Responsibility

-Everyone who ships to Europe and the UK is impacted (e.g., online retailers, manufacturers, exporters).
+Anyone shipping to Europe or the UK, including online retailers, manufacturers, and exporters, is affected.
 They must include accurate information regarding the recipient and package contents before sending the shipment to the carrier or postal operator in the EU or the UK.

 Carriers and postal operators have the biggest responsibility under ICS2.
 Carriers and postal operators have to enter and transmit shipping data to authorities in advance to approve the plane's manifest and loading of the aircraft.
 If they allow a package to be shipped to the EU or UK without proper descriptions, they will be held responsible; furthermore, if they let an actual threatening package ship to the EU or UK, they will face consequences such as a sanction for non-compliance.